 Henri Matisse - painter, graphic artist, sculptor, illustrator, decorator.
 At the end of the twentieth century, among the diversity of genres and concepts (classics, avant-garde, impressionism, academism, salon painting), he formulated his own creative concept of “emotions through simple means” and sought to create works of art that are understandable and accessible to anyone.
 The author declared: “I just want a tired person, looking at my painting, to taste rest and rest.
 Art should not bother and embarrass. ”

-Visitors to the exhibition will be able to fully enjoy the luxury of rest among the bright, joyful and energetic canvases of the French painter.
+Visitors to the exhibition will be able to fully enjoy the luxury of relaxation amid the bright, joyful and energetic paintings of the French painter.